prometheus/docs/content/blog/2016-07-23-pull-does-not-scale-or-does-it.md

 mechanisms for cloud providers and container-scheduling systems: Consul, Marathon, Kubernetes, EC2, DNS-based SD, Azure, Zookeeper Serversets, and more.
 Prometheus also allows you to plug in your own custom mechanism if needed.
+In a microservice world or any multi-tiered architecture, it is also fundamentally an advantage if your monitoring system uses the same method to discover targets to monitor as your service instances use to discover their backends.

 ## Accidentally DDoS-ing your monitoring